Seattle-Tacoma International Airport

 Recent News

-Port of Seattle Executive Director Steve Metruck announced Wendy Reiter has been selected as the new Managing Director of Seattle-Tacoma International Airport, effective January 7, 2026.
-The Aviation Division's 2026-2030 capital plan totals $3.75 billion with $847 million expected in 2026 spending.
+Port of Seattle Executive Director announced that Wendy Reiter has been selected as the new Managing Director of Seattle-Tacoma International Airport, effective January 7, 2026.
+The Commission authorized the Aviation Division 2026-2030 capital plan at $3.75 billion, with $847 million in spending expected in 2026.

 Airport Profile